ksamuk/pixy/docs/output.rst

 Post-hoc aggregating
 ------------------------

-Note that if the user wishes to combine information across windows (e.g. by averaging) after the fact, they should use the raw counts, and not the average of the summary statistics themselves.
+Note that if the user wishes to combine information across windows (e.g. by averaging) after the fact, they should sum the raw counts and recompute the differences/comparisons ratios, and not take an average of the summary statistics themselves.

 For example, to get average pi or dxy for two windows, the correct forumla is: